Skip to main content

 🎯

-Long-Running Customer Onboarding Workflows: Orchestrate multi-day onboarding processes that collect documents, run verification checks, provision accounts, and send follow-up communications — all managed as a single stateful workflow with automatic error recovery.
+Long-Running Customer Onboarding Workflows: Orchestrate multi-day onboarding processes that collect documents, run verification checks, provision accounts, and send follow-up communications — all managed as a single stateful workflow with automatic error recovery and pause/resume.

 ⚡

-Persistent Customer Service Agents: Build support agents that remember each customer's history, preferences, past issues, and communication style across every interaction, delivering increasingly personalized service without requiring customers to repeat information.
+Persistent Customer Service Agents: Build support agents that remember each customer's history, preferences, past issues, and communication style across every interaction, delivering increasingly personalized service without requiring customers to repeat themselves.

 🔧